Bhavy21/PRODIGY_WD_01/README.md

+# PRODIGY_INFOTECH
+I developed a normal landing page using ReactJs on SuperCars News Related

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.